gypsydave5/gypsydave5.github.io/_posts/2014-08-24-lessons_learned.md

 a person could swim if you only ever saw them walk, the argument goes.
 For swimming to be intellectually comprehendable, you've got to throw yourself in the water first.
-You can't theorize about things you haven't done - intuition must take the lead, intelligence is a practical faculty (not a speculative one).
+You can't theorize about things you haven't done - intuition must take the lead, intelligence is a not a speculative faculty, but a practical one.

-Mind blown, I staggered home, ignored *The Rspec Book* and wrote more code.
+Mind blown, I staggered home, ignored *The RSpec Book* and wrote more code.
 Lesson learned.

 [MA]: http://www.makersacademy.com/